TOAST-DOCS/Network-Load-Balancer/en/console-guide.md

 > When a certificate is updated in the Certificate Manager, certificates of any other affected listener must be updated as well.
 > To apply the certificate which is registered in the Certificate Manager to the listener, the password of the 'Private Key' must be removed, and the format must be PKCS#1 or PKCS#8 PEM.

+##### Set up L7 Rules
+The load balancer can perform load balancing based on L7 data.
+When you select an L7 routing template to create a load balancer, you can create a load balancer that includes L7 policies.
+L7 policies work well only when the protocol of the listener is HTTP/TERMINATED_HTTPS.
+Even if you create a load balancer with an L4 template, you can add L7 rules later.

+* Name: Enter a name for the L7 rule.
+* Description: Describe the L7 rule.
+* Action type: Specify the action to take when matching L7 rules.
+  * Forward to member group: Send to a set member group when matched to an L7 rule.
+You can route packets to specific member groups based on L7 data.
+  * Forward to URL: This feature redirects to a set URL when an L7 rule is matched.
+It uses the Location in the HTTP header to perform the redirect.
+  * Block: Block if matched by an L7 rule.
+Returns a response as Forbidden (403).
+* Task target: Set a target based on the task type.
+The input varies depending on the task type.
+* Task priority: Set the L7 rule priority.
+The value you enter determines the priority within the task type, and if you enter a duplicate value, the new rule takes precedence.
+  * The order of rule application is **Block**, **Pass by URLL**, and  **Pass to Member Group**.
+Within the same action type, apply the priority entered by the user.
+  * The **Priority Order** column in the L7 Rules table makes it easy to understand the actual order in which rules are applied.
+  * Whenever you add or change an L7 rule, the task priorities you enter are reordered internally to re-prioritize them.
+  * The task priorities you see in **View Details** represent the relative values of the internally reordered priorities, not the absolute values you entered.
+  * If you want to add or change L7 rules in the future, you'll need to set priorities based on the relative values of the internally reordered priorities.
+* Condition: Describe the conditions to apply to the L7 rule.
+You can create up to 10 conditions per L7 rule.
+  * Condition type: Condition types support paths, headers, file types, cookies, and hostnames.
+    * Path: Examines the value of the URL path.
+    * Header: Examines the fields contained in the HTTP header.
+You must provide additional header field names.
+    * File type: Examines the end value of the URL path.
+This can be useful for matching extensions.
+    * Cookie: Examines the Cookie field in the HTTP request header.
+You must additionally enter the key of the cookie.
+    * Hostname: Examines the Host field in the HTTP request header.
+  * Comparison method: The comparison method can be selected from CONTAINS/EQUAL_TO/STARTS_WITH/ENDS_WITH/REGEX, depending on the condition type.
+    * CONTAINS: True if the string of the condition type contains the value you entered.
+    * EQUAL_TO: True if the string of the condition type matches the value you entered.
+    * STARTS_WITH: True if the string of the condition type starts with the value you entered.
+    * ENDS_WITH: True if the string of the condition type ends with the value you entered.
+    * REGEX: True if the string of the condition type conforms to the syntax of the regular expression you entered.
+  * Value: Enter the string you want to match.
+If the condition type is header or cookie, you must additionally enter key.

+> [Caution] Among condition types, hostnames are not case sensitive.

+> [Note] If there is no match to the L7 rules you set up, traffic is forwarded to the listener's default member group.

+> [Note] Health checks are performed only if the member group is either the default member group for the listener or is specified as the action target of an L7 rule; otherwise, health checks are not performed with that member group.

+> [Note] When a member group is deleted, any L7 rules that had that member group as an action target will have their action type changed to Block.

+#### Set up Member Groups
+Set the target member groups to forward load balancing traffic to.
+You can create additional member groups even after the load balancer creation is complete.

+* Name: Enter a name for the member group.
+* Description: Describe the member group.
+* Protocol: Specify the protocol of the traffic that the member group will handle.
+Select one of the following: HTTP/HTTPS/TCP.
+* Member port: Specify the ports on which the member group listens for traffic.
+* Load Balancing Method: Determines how the load balancer distributes traffic.
+Select one of the following.
+ROUND_ROBIN/LEAST_CONNECTIONS/SOURCE_IP.
+* Session Persistence: A setting that forces responses to requests to be made only on a specific instance to preserve the session.
+You can select one of the following: No session persistence/APP_COOKIE/HTTP_COOKIE/SOURCE_IP.

+> [Caution] Member ports and protocols cannot be changed after a member group is created.

+> [Note] Member ports have values between 1 and 65535.

 ##### Health Check